ankurk91/install-aws-cli-action/README.md

 | Name    | Required | Default | Description                                       |
 |---------|----------|---------|---------------------------------------------------|
 | `cache` | No       | `true`  | Determines if downloaded zip files must be cached |

+### Notes

+This action is using bash scripts which utilize the `curl` and `unzip` commands.
+Ensure your runner has these preinstalled.

 ### Attribution